stennety/mywebsite/_posts/2015-06-12-jetta-vs-rock-pile-our-backpacking-trip-to-waucoma-lakes.md

 We had just enough cell service to call for help.
 My girlfriend had roadside assistance insurance, and they sent a tow truck.
 Unfortunately, we were told that the truck would only hold two, and there were four of us.

 So my friend Ed and I hitchhiked back with someone who turned out to be kind of a crazy driver.
-As we veered around narrow curves with steep dropoffs and no guardrails at high speeds, I wondered if we’d have been better off just walking the 9 miles back into town.
+As we veered around narrow curves with steep dropoffs and no guardrails at high speeds, I wondered if we'd have been better off just walking the 9 miles back into town.
 The driver seemed to notice our tension, and slowed down a little.
 We arrived safely at the auto shop, and the tow truck soon arrived.

 Upon closer inspection, we saw the huge puncture in the oil reservoir: